tecnodesignc/ejesatelital/ecms/Modules/Notification/readme.md

 If you want real time notifications over websockets, you need to configure the `broadcasting.php` config file.
 After that is done, set the `asgard.notification.config.real-time` option to `true`.

-Currently, [Laravel broadcasting](https://laravel.com/docs/5.5/broadcasting) supports Pusher and Redis, but AsgardCms only has the front-end integration for Pusher.
+Currently, [Laravel broadcasting](https://laravel.com/docs/5.5/broadcasting) supports Pusher and Redis, but EncoreCms only has the front-end integration for Pusher.
 More integrations are welcome via pull-request.
-Look at the [Pusher integration](https://github.com/AsgardCms/Notification/blob/master/Assets/js/pusherNotifications.js) for inspiration.
+Look at the [Pusher integration](https://github.com/EncoreCms/Notification/blob/master/Assets/js/pusherNotifications.js) for inspiration.

 For configuring Pusher, you can add the following lines to your `.env` file: